Procedure word: SEELONCE MAYDAY

 "Seelonce" is an approximation rendition of the French word silence.
 Indicates that your vessel has an emergency and that you are requiring radio silence from all other stations not assisting you.

 SEELONCE DISTRESS

 Indicates that you are relaying or assisting a station that has placed a MAYDAY call and you are requiring radio silence from all other stations not assisting you or the station in distress.

 When the emergency issue is winding down and then has been resolved, these prowords are used to open up the frequency for use by stations not involved in the emergency:

 PRU-DONCE

+From the French word prudence.
 Indicates that complete radio silence is no longer required and restricted (limited) use of the frequency may resume, but immediately giving way to all further distress communications.

 SEELONCE FEENEE

+From the French word silence and fini (ended).
 Indicates that emergency communications have ceased and normal use of the frequency may resume.

 ACP 125(F)

 Aviation radio

 More formally known as "Aeronautical Mobile communications", radio communications from and to aircraft are governed by rules created by the International Civil Aviation Organization.
 ICAO defines a very similar but shorter list of prowords in Annex 10 of its Radiotelephony Procedures (to the Convention on International Civil Aviation).
 Material in the following table is quoted from their list.
 ICAO also defines "ICAO Radio Telephony Phraseology".